wfreemansmith/trial-testing-booking-in-server/README.md

   - `.env` — base variables to set the environment
   - `.env.development` — variables specific to the development environment
   - `.env.production` — variables specific to the production environment
+  - `.env.testing` variables specific to the testing environment

   The `APP_ENV` variable controls which environment config is active and is set in the `.env` file.
 Once this has been set, volumes and all other environmental variables are set dynamically.